HenrikJoreteg/Yo-Moma/README.md

 Your momma's so fat that if you take a pic of her your camera stores it as a bitmap - @grelement, @fritzy

+Yo momma sleeps around so much, your family tree is recursive - @JoshHighland

 Merging your momma's branches *always* causes merge conflicts - @HenrikJoreteg